vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 and linked-voice regressions pass with all 21 CTest targets.
 The full Debug build is warning-free.

+## Share collection reference admission checks

+The sequence member and the three asset lists now use one local check for missing and wrong-type references.
+The optional sequence still resets itself;
+each list uses ordinary erase-if.
+This removes the separate sequence validation branch and the callback-based list-filter wrapper.
+The unused grammatical article parameter is gone too; every supported role used the same article.

+This removes six production lines while preserving issue text, diagnostic order, and the treatment of missing versus wrong-type members.
+Existing collection reconciliation regressions and all 21 CTest targets pass.
+The full Debug build is warning-free.

 ## Further investigation

 - Per the user's clarification, prioritize shared architecture over individual